mixer/developers/src/reference/interactive/protocol/protocol.rst

   - ``keycode: integer``

-    A JavaScript keycode which participant's use to trigger this button via their keyboard.
+    A JavaScript keycode which participants use to trigger this button via their keyboard.

   - ``text: string``